ykumards/ykumards.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi!
 I'm a first year grad student at NYU's Courant Institute.
 I love building products that leverage Machine Learning to solve problems.
 My latest obsession is over Music Information Retrieval and am building tools to improve music recommendation.
 I also occasionally scribble some scripts on Vision.
 I mostly code in C++ and love Python.
-Also,  am really curious about Scala and OCaml functional languages.</p>
+Also,  am really curious about Scala and Clojure functional languages.</p>

 Also feel free to look around.
 I write about everything under the sun and occasionally write technical stuff (they're the highlighted posts).
 BTW, did you notice?
 This site loads real [fast](https://developers.google.com/speed/pagespeed/insights/?url=ykumards.com&tab=mobile).